 Let’s move on and see an example of MBO to gain a clearer view of the concept.

-In year 2011, management of Menzies Hotel purchased the entity.
+In the year 2011, the management of Menzies Hotel purchased the entity.
 Lloyds Banking Group provided financial assistance in the MBO.
-The hotel went through financial restructuring and formed a new company, Cordial Hotels which is majority-owned by its management.
+The hotel went through financial restructuring and formed a new company, Cordial Hotels, which is majority-owned by its management.

 A management buyout ensures a smooth continuation for the entity.
 The transfer of ownership is to the management, who already has a good understanding of the potential held by the company.
 The management is already well-known by suppliers, financial partners, and clients.
 These multiple benefits lead to profit maximization for the entity.
 However, the management buyout structure holds a setback as well.
 The managers are required to make a transition from being employees to owners.
 This transition requires a change in mindsets.
 Not all managers can become successful owners.